Privilege Management Reporting Installation Guide

 The Event Parser service can be configured to scan the Application Event Log if required, by editing the following Registry value:

-The Event Collector host should be built on Windows Server.
-The following versions are supported: 2012, 2014, and 2016.
+The Event Collector host should be built on Windows Server 2016 or later.

 Ideally, the server is dedicated to this role.